Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 to test that the [=media processing entity=] is listening.
 This POST contains the [=moov=] + [=ftyp=] box (the init fragment or [=CMAF Header=] or could be empty.
-In case this is successful this is followed by the rest of the fragments in the [=CMAFstream=].
+In case this is successful this is followed by an initialization fragment and the rest of the fragments in the [=CMAFstream=].
 At the end of the session, for tear down the source may send an empty [=mfra=] box to close the connection and [=Publishing point=].
 This is then followed with a zero length chunk, allowing the receiver to send a response, the encoder can follow up by closing the TCP connection using a FIN command as defined in HTTP RFC2616.
+This last step is especially important in long runing posts using chunked transfer encoding, as in this case the receiver may not know that the connection needs to be closed or that the HTTP POST command is over.
+In case fixed lenght POST commands are used, it is easy for the receiver to detect this.

 Diagram 8: CMAF ingest flow